sackramento/savant-button/README.md

 - In the file picker, select any file in your extension folder, for example:
 -- manifest.json

-The extension should now load temporarily.
+The extension should load temporarily.
 You’ll see it in your toolbar, and it will work on supported sites.

 🚀 Join our [Discord](https://discord.gg/QaRnaEM3) server for discussions and support.